Male Liposuction Sydney

 - Patients can expect some bruising, swelling, tenderness, and sensitivity.
 Swelling may vary from patient to patient but this usually subsides within a month

-- Light exercise such as walking is permitted after 2 weeks.
+- Light exercise such as walking is permitted 2 weeks after male liposculpture procedure.
 Dr Norris will let you know whether you can resume your usual exercise routine after week 6

 - You can return to work after 1 week.
 However, if your job is physically demanding, you will need to take on lighter duties during the first 3 weeks